apiology/shortcuts-for-asana/README.md

 ### Tasks

-Remove the assignee of a task using cmd-ctrl-r:
+Remove the assignee of a task - or the current project if there is none - using cmd-ctrl-r:

 <img src="./docs/screenshot-4.png" alt="screenshot showing Asana task with an assignee" height="400"/>